davliu27/getdata_project/README.md

 The tidy data was created by:
 =================================================
-*1.Merge the training and the test sets to create one data set.
+[1].Merge the training and the test sets to create one data set.
-*2.Extract only the measurements on the mean and standard deviation for each measurement.
+[2].Extract only the measurements on the mean and standard deviation for each measurement.
-*3.Use descriptive activity names to name the activities in the data set *4.Appropriately label the data set with descriptive variable names.
+[3].Use descriptive activity names to name the activities in the data set [4].Appropriately label the data set with descriptive variable names.
-*5.From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+[5].From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
-*6.Create tidy_data.txt file
+[6].Create tidy_data.txt file

 The dataset includes the following files:
 =================================================================================================================
--'README.MD'
+ - 'README.MD'
--'CodeBook.md': information about the variables in the dataset, information about the summary of choices made, and information about the exprimental study design
+ - 'CodeBook.md': information about the variables in the dataset, information about the summary of choices made, and information about the exprimental study design
--'run_analysis.R': R scipt that produces the tidy data sets -'tidy_data.txt': tidy data produced
+ - 'run_analysis.R': R scipt that produces the tidy data sets
+ - 'tidy_data.txt': tidy data produced

 Acknowledgements: